Mary Kaye Huntsman: Wife of U.S. Ambassador to Russia

-Huntsman lived in Moscow from 2017-2019 while husband Jon Huntsman Jr. served as United States Ambassador to Russia, during one of the most tumultuous periods between the United States and Russia.
+Huntsman lived in Moscow from 2017 to 2019 while husband Jon Huntsman Jr. served as United States Ambassador to Russia, during one of the most tumultuous periods between the United States and Russia.
 She spent many of her days with diplomatic families, helping rebuild morale during a distinctly challenging time.

 2012 presidential campaign

 Regarding her husband running for office in the 2012 presidential election, Huntsman said, "I am very comfortable.
 I feel very much at peace about it.
 At the end of the day it's his decision, and he knows we are 100 percent behind him.
 I believe in him."
 She was instrumental in making the strategic decision to headquarter her husband's 2012 Presidential Campaign in Orlando, Florida.
 She lived in Orlando until she was 14, and her parents and some extended family live there now.
-Mark Halperin of Time magazine says, "she has political gifts that rival her husband’s and a Southern/Sunshine State upbringing that will be a major asset."
+Mark Halperin of Time magazine says, "she has political gifts that rival her husband's and a Southern/Sunshine State upbringing that will be a major asset."